 The Prize will be awarded in all of our Newton partner countries over the next five years, with the first prizes being awarded through our partnerships with India, Malaysia, Thailand and Vietnam (the 2017 Newton Prize countries).

-The 2017 Newton Prize is accepting applications from Newton Fund projects, fellowships and other awards linked to India, Malaysia, Thailand and Vietnam.
+The 2017 Newton Prize has accepted applications from Newton Fund projects, fellowships and other awards linked to India, Malaysia, Thailand and Vietnam.

-For more information on the Prize, eligibility and how to apply please see the 2017 Newton Prize Guidance Notes and Terms and Conditions.
+For more information on the Prize, eligibility and the application process please see the 2017 Newton Prize Guidance Notes and Terms and Conditions.

 The delivery partner for the Newton Prize is the UK National Commission for UNESCO.